 New matriculants into WesternU's health professions programs must submit evidence that they are in good health and therefore, should be able to withstand the physical and mental pressures commonly placed upon professional students.
-All incoming students are required to submit a full medical history as well as the results of a physical examination prior to matriculation.
-For those students who are returning to WesternU after a lapse of enrollment of at least six (6) months are required to submit an updated history and physical exam, including a valid TB clearance before they will be cleared to resume matriculation.
+All incoming students are required to submit a full medical history as well as the results of a physical examination that is no more than 6 months old, prior to matriculation.
+Those students who are returning to WesternU after a lapse of enrollment of at least six (6) months are required to submit an updated history and physical exam, including a valid TB clearance before they will be cleared to resume matriculation.
+Any form or documentation required by the Student Health Office can be emailed to stu-emphealth@westernu.edu or faxed to 909-706-3785.
+It is the student's responsibility to ensure all forms are submitted to the Student Health Office.
+Students should not depend on physician offices or their current College to submit required documents on their behalf.